 - The Peerage is a catchall term referring to all persons who hold peerages (hereditary or life).

 - The Peerage of [Insert Country Here], on the other hand, refers to a legal classification of the various titles that Peers hold based on which Sovereign created their titles and when.
 To wit:

 - The Peerage of England and the Peerage of Scotland refer, respectively, to the class of Peers whose titles were created by the English and Scottish monarchs (again respectively) prior to the Acts of Union 1707.

-- The Peerage of Ireland refers to the class of Peers whose titles were created by the Irish sovereign (who was always the King of England) prior to the Acts of Union 1800.
+- The Peerage of Ireland refers to the class of Peers whose titles were created by the Irish sovereign (who was always the King of England or later, King of Great Britain) prior to the Acts of Union 1800.

 - The Peerage of Great Britain refers to the class of Peers whose titles were created by the British sovereign between 1707 and 1800.

 - The Peerage of the United Kingdom refers to the class of Peers whose titles were created by the British sovereign since 1801.
 Naturally, all life peers are in this Peerage.